canalplus/rx-player/doc/api/player_options.md

 However on some custom targets, or just to better control the memory imprint of the player, you might want to set this limit.
 You can set it to ``Infinity`` to remove any limit and just let the browser do this job.

-:warning: Bear in mind that a too-low configuration there (e.g. inferior to ``10``) might prevent the browser to play the content at all.

 ### <a name="prop-maxBufferBehind"></a>maxBufferBehind